The History of Navigation

 In 1701, charts of magnetic variation in different parts of the world were available, making the magnetic compass a valuable (and consistent) navigational tool.

 But the key to determining longitude (how far east or west they were located) lay in the invention of an accurate time-keeping device.
 It had long been known that the earth was a globe and rotated one complete revolution in relation to the sun every 24 hours.
 Navigators knew that the sun reached its maximum altitude at noon, no matter where on earth they were.
-If they could determine what that exact time was on the longitude of 0ï¿½ they could easily calculate the longitude of their present position by the difference in the two times (one hour equaling 15ï¿½ of longitude).
+If they could determine what that exact time was on a specific longitude they could easily calculate the longitude of their present position by the difference in the two times.

-In 1884, by international agreement, the meridian of Greenwich, England was adopted as the Prime Meridian (0ï¿½ ).
+In 1884, by international agreement, the meridian of Greenwich, England was adopted as the Prime Meridian.
 Prior to that, all of the seafaring nations had their own prime meridians, causing longitude to be different on charts created in different countries.

 In 1907 Elmer Sperry introduced the gyroscopic compass which is unaffected by variation or deviation as it points to true north, not magnetic north.

 GPS (Global Positioning System), initiated in 1973, is operated and maintained by the U.S. Department of Defense .
-This space-based radio-navigation system consists of 24 satellites and provides accurate positioning to within about 30 feet as well as velocity and time worldwide in any weather conditions.
+The earliest GPS system was launched into space back in 1978.
+Back then only 11 satellites were in use.
+Now, this space-based radio-navigation system consists of 24 satellites and provides accurate positioning to within about 30 feet as well as velocity and time worldwide in any weather conditions.
 GPS works the same way as Loran (time difference between separate signals) but the signals come from satellites.
 Because you can receive GPS signals using small, inexpensive equipment it is being used in many new applications.
+As far as these systems go, it’s a highly accurate navigation tool.
+Some GPS systems can produce accurate results down to a matter of feet.